openimagingdata/CDEStaging/report_representation/negative_statements.md

 - The unopacified great mediastinal vessels are unremarkable.

 - The imaged thyroid gland is unremarkable within limitations of overlying artifact.

+- The ill-defined left perihilar soft tissue density is unchanged

+- The great mediastinal vessels are unremarkable.

+- No pathologically enlarged mediastinal or hilar lymph nodes elsewhere.

 ## Pleura

 - Normal.
 No pleural effusion or pneumothorax